lakerfan32/NewsApp/README.md

 # NewsApp
-News App that allows pulling news stories using Guardian API
+News App that allows pulling of news stories using the Guardian API
+- Includes a Settings Menu that allows user to change Preferences for Date range of news items and number of news items to pull